Random cliques in random graphs and sharp thresholds for $F$-factors: Extension to -balanced graphs

 To prove Theorem~\ref{th-bal} we will follow the strategy of the proof of Theorem~\ref{th1} as closely as possible; the main complication will be in the deterministic part, namely the analogue of Lemma~\ref{l2}.

-Given an $F$-graph $H_F$, let $\hH_F$ be the underlying (multi)-hypergraph, where we replace each $F$-edge by a hyperedge formed by the vertex set of $F$, and let $G(H_F)$ be the simple graph formed by taking the graph union of the copies of $F$ present as $F$-edges in $H_F$.
+Given an $F$-graph $H_F$, let $\hH_F$ be the underlying $r$-uniform multi-hypergraph, where we replace each $F$-edge by a hyperedge formed by the vertex set of $F$ (i.e., forget the labels), and let $G(H_F)$ be the simple ($t$-)graph\footnote{From now on we mostly write just `graph', only occasionally reminding the reader of the case $t\ge 3$.} formed by taking the graph union of the copies of $F$ present as $F$-edges in $H_F$.
 We define \emph{avoidable configurations} in (multi)-hypergraphs as before, now noting that two hyperedges with the same vertex set form an avoidable configuration (the nullity is $r-1\ge 2$).
 We say that $H_F$ contains an avoidable configuration if $\hH_F$ does.

 The next deterministic lemma describes how the union of copies of $F$ can create an `extra' copy $F_0$.